William Wing Loring: Antebellum years

 In 1849, during the California gold rush, Loring was ordered to take command of the Oregon Territory and led a train of 600 mule teams 2,500 miles from Missouri to Oregon.
-He was in command of the Oregon Territory for two years and was then transferred to being commander of the forts of the frontier, such forts as Fort Ewell, Fort McIntosh, and Fort Union.
+He was in command of the Oregon Territory for two years and was then transferred to being commander of the forts of the frontier, such as Fort Ewell, Fort McIntosh, and Fort Union.
 During some five years he engaged in many skirmishes with the Indians, most notably with the Comanches, Apaches, and Kiowas.
 Loring was promoted to colonel at the age of 38 in December 1856, the youngest in the army.

 He left the United States and traveled to Europe in May 1859.
 While there, he, like many of his fellow American officers, studied the military tactics that had been invented in the recent Crimean War.
 Before he returned home, Loring would visit Great Britain, France, Sweden, Prussia, Switzerland, Austria-Hungary, Italy, Russia, Turkey, and Egypt.